Can You Sue for Emotional Distress in Ohio? | KNR

 An experienced personal injury lawyer can help establish liability for the accident in question, gather evidence to support your claim and negotiate with all parties to secure the maximum amount.

 You should never ignore the emotional distress or mental anguish after an injury caused by another’s negligence.
 Under the law, you have rights and options to make you whole and hold the party at fault accountable.
-If you or a loved one are having a difficult time after an injury, call KNR.
+If you or a loved one is having difficulty after an injury, call KNR.

 Call 1-800-HURT-NOW for a free consultation, and there are no fees unless you recover compensation.